promaafia/python_problem_solutions/README.txt

 8.2.
 Write down a program that can take a lower bound i and an upper bound n and then find out the summation of
      those numbers which are divisible by 3 from i to n.

 8.3.
-Write a C program to print multiplication table of any number
+Write a program to print multiplication table of any number

 8.4.
 Write a program that read a positive integer and display its factorial 8.5.
 Write a program that read a positive integer and display sum of its digit

 8.6.
-Write a C program to find first and last digit of a number 8.7.
-Write a C program to find sum of first and last digit of a number 8.8.
-Write a C program to swap first and last digits of a number
+Write a program to find first and last digit of a number 8.7.
+Write a program to find sum of first and last digit of a number 8.8.
+Write a program to swap first and last digits of a number

 8.9.
 Write a program that read any positive integer and display reverse

 8.10.
 Write a program that read any positive integer and reverse the positive number

 8.11.
-Write a C program to find one's complement of a binary number 8.12.
-Write a C program to find two's complement of a binary number
+Write a program to find one's complement of a binary number 8.12.
+Write a program to find two's complement of a binary number

 8.13.
 Write a program that read any decimal number and display equivalent binary number 8.14.
 Write a program that read any decimal number and display equivalent octal number